Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 In the example above, we establish a temporary connection to Snowflake and execute the `SELECT r_value FROM my_table LIMIT 10` SQL statement.

+> aside negative
+>
-**Note:** If your account does not allow password authentication, use proper authentication using `--authenticator`.
+> **Note:** If your account does not allow password authentication, use proper authentication using `--authenticator`.

 ## Using Snowflake CLI to execute SQL commands

 Snowflake CLI enables basic execution of SQL.
-In this step you will learn how to execute ad-hoc queries or whole SQL files.
+In this step you will learn how to execute ad-hoc queries or entire SQL files.

-**Note:** For advanced SQL use cases it's recommend to use [SnowSQL](LINK).

 ### The `sql` command

-To execute SQL queries using Snowflake CLI you use `snow sql` command.
+To execute SQL queries using Snowflake CLI, you can use the `snow sql` command.

-**Tip:** Whenever working with a new Snowflake CLI command consider running it first with `--help` to learn more about possible usages.

-The `snow sql` command allows the following usages:
+The `snow sql` command can be run as follows:

 ```console
 snow sql --help